flipperdevices/flipperzero-firmware/README.md

 # Usage

 First of all you need to configure toolchain and library paths using CMake variables.
-You can do this by passing values through command line during cmake run or by setting variables inside your `CMakeLists.txt`
+You can do this by passing values through command line during cmake run or by setting variables inside your `CMakeLists.txt`.
+You can also set pass these variables to CMake by setting them as environmental variables.

 ## Configuration